Douglas Treaties

-The Douglas Treaties, also known as the Vancouver Island Treaties or the Fort Victoria Treaties, were a series of treaties signed between a number of First Nations of Vancouver Island and the Colony of Vancouver Island.
+The Douglas Treaties, also known as the Vancouver Island Treaties or the Fort Victoria Treaties, are a series of treaties that were signed between a number of First Nations of Vancouver Island and the Colony of Vancouver Island.

 Background

 With the signing of the Oregon Treaty in 1846, the Hudson's Bay Company (HBC) determined that its trapping rights in the Oregon Territory were tenuous.
 Thus in 1849, it moved its western headquarters from Fort Vancouver on the Columbia River (present-day Vancouver, Washington) to Fort Victoria.
 Fort Vancouver's Chief Factor, James Douglas, was relocated to the young trading post to oversee the company's operations west of the Rockies.

 This development prompted the British colonial office to designate the territory a crown colony on January 13, 1849.
 The new Colony of Vancouver Island was leased to the HBC for a ten-year period, and Douglas was charged with encouraging British settlement.
 Richard Blanshard was named the colony's governor.
 Blanshard discovered that the hold of the HBC over the affairs of the new colony was all but absolute, and that it was Douglas who held all practical authority in the territory.
 There was no civil service, no police, no militia, and virtually every British colonist was an employee of the HBC.